 While data availability and quality have improved in recent years, there are still big gaps in indicators for newborn care.
 The Every Newborn Action Plan Measurement Improvement Roadmap details the challenges in measurement and provides a multi-year, multi-partner pathway to improving metrics, including testing and standardizing indicator definitions and developing new tools.

-fraction of babies do not have a birth certificate by their first birthday
+babies do not have a birth certificate by their first birthday

 number of priority Every Newborn indicators identified